saifelse/gencirc/README.md

 Bugs/Notes
 -----
+ - The app is currently not optimized for reducing network latency, ie we are not using minified scripts or the RequireJS Optimizer

  - Backbone-localStorage and Backbone-relational do not play well together.
    I had to patch Backbone-localStorage to recursively assign ID's to models on create/update.
 This is not well tested.